-Trademark is a type of intellectual property consists of design, sign or expression which identifies products and their services.
-In other words trademark is a sign capable of to differentiate the goods and services of one enterprises from those of others.
+A trademark is a type of intellectual property consisting of a design, sign or expression which identifies products and their services.
+In other words, trademark is a sign capable of differentiating the goods and services of one enterprise from those of others.
 Trademark Registration will confer exclusive rights.

-There are two reasons of objecting the trademark by the authorized officer,
+There are two reasons of objecting to the trademark by the authorized officer,

-- At the time of filing application for registration
+- At the time of filing the application for registration

-- Objected by public or third party, after being accepted the officials
+- Objected by the public or third party, after being accepted the officials

 Trademark Objection at the time of filing